S&P 500 closes above key 5,000 level for first time - Local News 8

 When the S&P 500 sets a new high in January, found Sam Stovall at CFRA Research, it reaches new highs in February about 75% of the time.
 When new highs are set in both months, he said, the index generated an average return of about 16% and ended the year higher about 88% of the time.

-The S&P 500 jumped 24% in 2023, with stocks rallying powerfully at year end as optimism grew that the Fed could achieve a soft landing, or tamp down inflation without triggering an economic downturn.
+The S&P 500 is up about 5.4% so far this year.
+The index jumped 24% in 2023, with stocks rallying powerfully at year end as optimism grew that the Fed could achieve a soft landing, or tamp down inflation without triggering an economic downturn.

 Big Tech leads the way